 Trees can be very long-lived and the successful establishment of all trees in any given landscape requires a knowledge of their biology and also depends on a combination of important factors which include site assessment and analysis, plant selection, site preparation, planting techniques and post-planting management input.
 This is as true for trees being planted for amenity purposes as it is for trees in commercial plantations.
 Yet time put into appropriate cultivar selection, site analysis, site preparation and ongoing management can all be wasted if the quality of the container grown plant material is poor.

-In Australia the vast proportion of nursery grown trees spend some part of their life containerised, usually in a rigid plastic pot of some type (Lawry & Gardner 2001).
-The challenge facing nursery growers producing trees is to not only optimise canopy growth but to ensure that the root and shoot system have been managed to ensure that they don’t have a negative impact on long-term growth and even survival.
+In Australia, the vast proportion of nursery-grown trees spends some part of their life containerised, usually in a rigid plastic pot of some type (Lawry & Gardner 2001).
+The challenge facing nursery growers producing trees is to not only optimise canopy growth but to ensure that the root and shoot system has been managed to ensure that they don’t have a negative impact on long-term growth and even survival.
 Container production systems can be quite successful but nevertheless there still remain a number of very serious concerns about the quality of the root systems of many that are being produced by many container nurseries.
 This is despite a substantial body of research related to this issue and the many products and techniques that have been developed to improve root systems eg Harris (1967); Whitcomb (1988); Appleton (1995); Struve et al (1994); Arnold and MacDonald (1999).

 Root system quality and landscape establishment

 Unfortunately, because trees are very long-lived it can take years for problems of poor quality root systems to become apparent and often it isn’t realised that the problem was poor nursery production practices which crippled the root system and doomed the tree at planting.